camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 ## Summary

 These were the most important differences.
-As you can, there are some. *But for 3 years of working in parallel - the differences are not that big and migration is a really doable task.*
+As you can see there are some. *But for 3 years of working in parallel - the differences are not that big and migration is a really a manageable task.*

-We have had quite some customers migrating from Activiti to Camunda in the past, and none had much trouble in doing so.
+In the past, we have had quite a few customers migrating from Activiti to Camunda and none of them have faced issues in doing so.

 # Database migration